 The BME undergraduate degree emphasizes engineering design in preparation for employment in biomedical industries and for graduate study.
 Novel aspects of the undergraduate program include design projects throughout the curriculum supervised by a faculty mentor and a committee of affiliated faculty, clinicians and biomedical industry professionals; industry cooperatives/internships; continuous advising; flexibility in engineering specialization areas; in program evaluation and improvement; and an option to complete an M.S. degree in just one year after the B.S. degree.
 The BME curriculum will also enable a student to prepare for medical school in four years.

-Bioinstrumentation and Micro-electromechanical Systems (BioMEMS) is the application of electronics and measurement principles and techniques to develop devices used in diagnosis and treatment of disease.
-It involves knowledge in bioelectronics, biosignal processing, or biocomputing.
-Examples include medical instruments and devices such as the electrocardiogram cardiac pacemaker, blood pressure measurement, hemoglobin oxygen saturation, kidney dialysis, and ventilators.
-Microelectromechanical systems (BioMEMS) and microscale phenomena is an emerging area of research in biomedical engineering.
-Many of life's fundamental processes take place on the micro and nano scale.
-The ability to engineer systems at the cellular scale enables the creation of new tools, instruments and methods for the quantitative study of cell biology.
-Understanding cell function and behavior is essential for the development of new treatments and therapies.
-Neuroengineering involves the use of engineering technology to study the function of various neural systems and involves the development of implantable technology and materials for neuroprosthetic and rehabilitation applications or basic neuroscience studies.
+Bioinstrumentation is the application of electronics, measurement principles and techniques to develop devices used in diagnosis and treatment of disease.
+Examples include medical instruments and devices such as the electrocardiogram, cardiac pacemaker, blood pressure measurement, hemoglobin oxygen saturation, kidney dialysis, and ventilators.
+Micro-electromechanical systems (BioMEMS) and micro-scale phenomena can be used to engineer systems at the cellular scale which enables the creation of new tools, instruments and methods for the quantitative study of cell biology.
+Neuroengineering involves using engineering technology to study the function of neural systems and the development of implantable technology for neuroprosthetic and rehabilitation applications.

-Biomedical imaging designs and enhances systems for noninvasive human imaging by measuring the body's response to physical phenomena.
-Although the field has traditionally concentrated on anatomical imaging for diagnostic information, it is expanding into functional and therapeutic applications.
+Biomedical imaging designs and enhances systems for non-invasive human imaging by measuring the body's response to physical phenomena (from molecular to anatomical).
+Though the field has traditionally concentrated on anatomical imaging for diagnostic information, it is expanding into functional and therapeutic applications.
 Advanced capabilities result when fundamentals of engineering, physics, and computer technology are applied in conjunction with the expertise of clinical collaborators.

 These specialty areas frequently depend on each other.
 Often the biomedical engineer who works in an applied field will use knowledge gathered by biomedical engineers working in more basic areas.
 For example, the design of an artificial hip is greatly aided by a biomechanical study of the hip.
 The forces which are applied to the hip can be considered in the design and material selection for the prosthesis.
 Similarly, the design of systems to electrically stimulate paralyzed muscle to move in a controlled way uses knowledge of the behavior of the human musculoskeletal system.
 The selection of appropriate materials used in these devices falls within the realm of the biomaterials engineer.
 These are examples of the interactions among the specialty areas of biomedical engineering.

 The 128-credit, four-year BME core curriculum is shown below.
 At UW–Madison, new students admitted to the College of Engineering are assigned to the pre-engineering classification.
 All pre-engineering students take the same basic science and math courses and transfer into a degree-granting program as soon as they are eligible, usually in the Sophomore I semester.
-The admission criteria for the BME Program is above the minimum required for the College of Engineering.
-Since space is limited, the BME Program will admit only outstanding students.
+Since space is limited, the admission criteria for the BME department are generally above the minimum required for most other departments in the College of Engineering and, therefore, a supplemental admission essay is used to further review each applicant.

 Designing and close advising are significant aspects of the new undergraduate program.
 Students take an advising/design project course every semester during the sophomore through senior years.
 A faculty member advises small teams of students, serving as their advisor/consultant/mentor, to guide them through real-world design projects solicited from clients throughout the university and from industry.
 This design sequence of six courses culminates in a capstone design of a real world (e.g., rehabilitation engineering) project in the senior year.
 Potential clients for the design projects are BME researchers, clinicians, and biomedical industry representatives.
 The clients serve as resources for students in their project, conduct discussions, and expose the students to various aspects of the BME field.
 This novel approach gives the students an exceptionally balanced education by incorporating clinical and biomedical industry issues.
 Students can choose to have optional coop experiences with local or national medical device manufacturers, hospitals, or laboratories.